ShinsakuIzumi/MGS_browser/README.md

-# Mass Game Simulator: Browser-Based Version
+# Browser-Based Mass Game Simulator
 This is a browser-based simulator of *multi-agent mass games*.

 ## Multi-Agent Mass Games [1,2]